alice-i-cecile/feathers_inspector/MILESTONES.md

 ## Inspect all entities

-- [] add an API to let users inspect multiple entities at once
+- [x] add an API to let users inspect multiple entities at once
+- [ ] add dedicated settings struct for entity inspection and multiple entity inspection
 - [] group entities by archetype similarity
 - [] add on-screen instructions to log_style_inspection example